 Good publicity in trusted media is a powerful tool for building recognition with potential customers, suppliers and investors.
 Like word-of-mouth recommendation, it is usually considered more credible than advertising and it can be achieved for next to nothing.

-"Small firms often neglect public relations," insists Tanya Arturi, managing director of PR consultancy Pr4everyone.
+"Small firms often neglect public relations," insists PR consultant Tanya Arturi.
 "But it isn't something which is only relevant to big businesses.
 Even the smallest firm can use publicity to catch the eye of potential customers."

 Publicity will not bring overnight success, however.
 "PR usually brings long-term benefits rather than immediate sales," explains Arturi.
 "So begin the process well in advance of when you need to see results."